hiccius/OpenGL/04-lighting/README.md

 </div>

 #### 11. Spotlight
-In this example, a **spotlight** with its source set as the camera (same position and direction vectors) is represented.
+In this example, a **spotlight** with its source set in the position of the camera (same position and direction vectors) is represented.

 <div align="center">
   <img src="images/11-spotlight.png" height="450"><br>